Skip to main content

 Revoke Immediately

-Go to Settings → API Keys and revoke the compromised key
+Go to Account → API Keys and revoke the compromised key

 2

-Generate a replacement key with a new label
+Generate a new key in the same account with a descriptive label

 3